whichoneiwonder/FleetCommander/README.md

 -Where you usually run 'app' from, select PlayerTest from the dropdown list and execute PlayerTest

--More tests will be added as required
+-Add more tests as required